Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_java.md

 <img src="/assets/images/getting_started/application_type.png" />

 ### 3.3 Select Permissions
 Select `token:general:create` and `token:general:read` [permissions](https://docs.basistheory.com/api-reference/#permissions-permission-object) with the default “High Impact”.
-These two permissions allow your Application to create a new Token and read the value back when you need to access it.
+These two permissions allow your Application to create a new Token and read the plaintext value back when you need to access it.

 <img src="/assets/images/getting_started/application_permissions.png" />